 Regardless of which country you fly your drones, any drone pilot must follow these rules:

-- Every country has maximum altitude for operating drones.
-Such as in the United States, Malaysia, and the Philippines, one must not operate a drone over 400 feet.
+- Every country has a maximum altitude for operating drones.
 The height may vary from country to country.
+Such as, in the United States, Malaysia, and the Philippines, one must not use a drone over 400 feet.

-- Operating drones at night or poor weather condition requires a waiver from the local authorization body;
+- Operating drones at night or in poor weather conditions requires a waiver from the local authorization body;

-- Flying drones over very crowded places like concerts and market place is prohibited;
+- Flying drones over very crowded places like concerts and market place are prohibited;

-- Drones must always be in line of sight of the drone pilot;
+- Drones must always be in the line of sight of the drone pilot;

-- Flying drone near a federal building or public offices is forbidden;
+- Flying drones near a federal building or public offices is forbidden;

-- One must not operate a drone with 5 miles radius of any airport.
+- One must not operate a drone within 5 miles radius of any airport.

-These rules are to ensure safer airspace for airplanes as well as other unmanned aerial vehicles.
+These rules are to ensure safer airspace for airplanes as well as other uncrewed aerial vehicles.

-Nevertheless, where you fly a drone, it is crucial to know the necessary regulation of flying drones in that location.
+Nevertheless, where you fly a drone, it is crucial to know the necessary regulation for flying drones in that location.

-You will be more knowledgeable of standard safety regulations for drone operations by getting a remote pilot airman certification, aka drone pilot’s license.
+You will be more knowledgeable of standard safety regulations for drone operations by getting a remote pilot airman certification and a drone pilot’s license.

 Most importantly: A drone pilot certification will train you to be a safer pilot.

-Wherever you intend to operate a drone, it is best to check with the local authority for the regulations first.
+Wherever you intend to operate a drone, it is best to first check with the local authority for the regulations.

-Supposedly you want to fly a drone in a park; then, you must ask the park management first.
-If you can’t reach the management simply ask a security guard there, he can surely answer you.
+Supposedly you want to fly a drone in a park; you must ask the park management first.
+If you can’t reach the direction, ask a security guard there, and he can surely answer you.

 Flying a drone is prohibited in numerous places, and the authority can fine you for operating a drone without permission.

-The park management may have its jurisdictions that prohibit people from drone operations in the area.
+The park management may have jurisdictions that prohibit people from drone operations in the area.

 What about flying drones commercially outside the USA?

-Let’s consider you have a drone, and you use it to make money.
+Let’s consider you have a drone and use it to make money.

 Several industries have adopted drone applications to ease various tasks and often hire freelance drone pilots to do the job.